 Our solution

 Carers Scholarships have been specially created to offer carers a chance to study, develop their sense of identity outside of caring and retrain towards seeking new employment.
-With your help since 2020/21 we provided the equivalent of 132 full Open University scholarships to carers in the UK.
+With your help since 2020/21 we provided 142 Open University scholarships to carers in the UK.

-As young adult carers are twice as likely to not be in education in the UK, and we have awarded 45 scholarships (34%) to those in the 16-25 age group.
-In addition to offering free education with the OU, a wraparound support service is available to all recipients which includes access to specialist champions who are trained to help this community, and access to the careers service.
+As young adult carers are twice as likely to not be in education in the UK, and we ring-fence scholarships each year to those in the 16-25 age group.
+In addition to offering free education with the OU, support services are available to all recipients, which includes access to staff who are trained to help this community, and access to the careers service.

 How your support can make a difference